jl-brenden/After-Hours/README1.md

 # After-Hours

-After-Hours is a game project currently in development.
+After-Hours is a game project currently in early BETA development.
+Focusing on horror, AI pathing, and utilizing lobby systems to make the user experience seamless.

 # Overview
 - the goal of this game is to have a time limit (10 minutes) and for the playerrs to complete their shift